jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 console and web scripts console running in the Alfresco WAR as well as Share running in the Share WAR.

-If you go look in the target directory under "maven-sdk-tutorial-platform-jar" you'll see a JAR file called "maven-sdk-tutorial-platform-jar-1.0-SNAPSHOT.jar" that was produced by the build and subsequently deployed to the Alfresco WAR.
+If you go look in the target directory under "maven-sdk-tutorial-platform" you'll see a JAR file called "maven-sdk-tutorial-platform-1.0-SNAPSHOT.jar" that was produced by the build and subsequently deployed to the Alfresco WAR.

-Similarly, in the target directory under "maven-sdk-tutorial-share-jar" you'll see that the build also created a "Share tier" JAR called "maven-sdk-tutorial-share-jar-1.0-SNAPSHOT.jar".
+Similarly, in the target directory under "maven-sdk-tutorial-share" you'll see that the build also created a "Share tier" JAR called "maven-sdk-tutorial-share-1.0-SNAPSHOT.jar".

 If you do a `docker ps -a|grep maven` you'll see the list of Docker containers that the SDK generated for you.